secretstartups/handbook/releases/index.html.md

 ### Self-managed releases process

-The `monthly self-managed release` timelines are concentrated around the 22nd.
+The `monthly self-managed release` timelines are concentrated around the [release date](/handbook/engineering/releases/).

 Monthly self-managed release preparation steps
-1. In the days leading up to the 22nd, the [release managers](https://about.gitlab.com/community/release-managers/) will post announcements in
+1. In the days leading up to the [release date](/handbook/engineering/releases/), the [release managers](https://about.gitlab.com/community/release-managers/) will post announcements in
 [#releases], [#development](https://gitlab.slack.com/archives/C02PF508L),
 [#backend](https://gitlab.slack.com/archives/C8HG8D9MY), and [#frontend](https://gitlab.slack.com/archives/C0GQHHPGW) to update on candidate and guaranteed commits for the release.
 Only changes that have successfully run on GitLab.com can be considered for self-managed releases.
 This means that the availability and stability of GitLab.com deployments will determine the cutoff date for inclusion in the release
 2. Following a successful deployment to GitLab.com a stable branch is created for the targeted [semver] version with a stable suffix, eg. ```12-3-stable``` and a test release candidate (RC) is tagged.
 The test RC checks that a package can be built and successfully deployed and tested on the [Pre](https://about.gitlab.com/handbook/engineering/infrastructure/environments/#pre) environment.
 At this point [release managers](https://about.gitlab.com/community/release-managers/) will announce the final commit to be included in the release
 3. After confirming automated tests have passed on the CE stable branch, EE stable branch, and Omnibus stable branches the release managers will tag the release
 4. The release package is built and deployed to the [Release](/handbook/engineering/infrastructure/environments/#release) environment
-5. On the 22nd the release package and the release blog post are published
+5. On the [release date](/handbook/engineering/releases/) the release package and the release blog post are published

 ### Timelines

-The only guaranteed date throughout the release cycle is the 22nd.
+The only guaranteed date throughout the release cycle is the [release date](/handbook/engineering/releases/).
 On this date, the `self-managed release` will be published together with the release announcement.

 **All other dates** are **a guideline only** and cannot be considered a deadline